shadow30812/PyControls/PWM Project Report/Project Report.md

 **Observation:** Further increase in integral gain produced low-frequency limit cycling.

 **Conclusion:** The system is delay-limited.
 Combined serial, execution, and scheduling latency impose a phase-margin ceiling; increasing gain beyond this point drives the phase lag beyond $-180^\circ$ at crossover, inducing instability.

-A central component of this work is a sequence of **five controlled experimental trials**, each modifying a single design parameter while holding others fixed.
-This methodology was adopted to isolate the influence of model assumptions and controller gains on closed-loop behavior.

-### Trial 1: Initial Time-Constant Assumption

-The system was initially modeled as a first-order process with a fast time constant $\tau = 0.05,\text{s}$.
-Under this assumption, the Kalman filter and PID controller consistently rejected valid measurements, resulting in estimator divergence and actuator saturation.

-### Trial 2: Revised Time-Constant Identification

-Empirical observation revealed substantially slower effective dynamics due to thermal effects, firmware averaging, and HIL latency.
-Revising the model to $\tau = 0.5,\text{s}$ restored estimator consistency but exposed oscillatory behavior under aggressive proportional control.

-### Trial 3: Proportional Gain Reduction

-Reducing the proportional gain improved stability but introduced long settling times and steady-state bias, indicating that proportional action alone was insufficient to overcome persistent disturbances.

-### Trial 4: Integral-Dominant Control

-Integral gain was increased while proportional gain was further reduced.
-This configuration significantly improved convergence and bias rejection but revealed sensitivity to measurement noise when derivative action was present.

-### Trial 5: Derivative Elimination and Final Tuning

-Removing derivative action eliminated high-frequency control jitter.
-Final tuning yielded gains $(K_p, K_i, K_d) = (-28, -120, 0)$, which produced rapid convergence, low noise amplification, and near-zero steady-state error.
-This trial represents the final optimized configuration used for evaluation.

-These trials collectively demonstrate that controller structure and estimator tuning must be co-designed through experimental iteration in noise-dominated systems.

 ---